 Dental assistant jobs and dental hygienist jobs are a unique niche, and finding the right one requires tools designed for that niche.
 Knowing this, dental hygienists, dental assistants, and professionals who assist dental operators are looking to Cloud Dentistry.
 The platform incorporates multiple high-tech features, assisting the dentist in finding ideal candidates and assisting job seekers in finding great jobs.

 Cloud Dentistry uses today’s tech to make the best job matches.

 In addition to advanced search features, the platform’s technology allows dental professionals to build their own brands.
-They can share their availability calendars, reviews and hourly rates on their personal profiles.
+They can share their availability calendars, reviews, and hourly rates on their personal profiles.
 There’s a lot of potential there for machine learning and AI.
-In the meantime, cloud technology is extremely advanced.
-It goes a long way in helping dental professionals find the jobs that match their specific needs.
+In the meantime, cloud technology is extremely advanced and goes a long way in helping dental professionals find the jobs that match their specific needs.

-For those putting together a dental hygienist or dental assistant career, the technology that’s available today makes the old way of getting jobs through temp agencies obsolete.
+For those jump starting a dental hygienist or dental assistant career, the technology that’s available today makes the old way of getting jobs through temp agencies obsolete.
 Now, dental professionals can manage their own careers and schedules.

 Dental practice owners and dental professionals don’t have time or money to waste on outdated placement practices.
 When it comes to high-tech solutions, temp agencies are way behind.
 Today’s on-demand world requires something much more advanced.

 The truth about job placement agencies is that they’re not enough for today’s job seekers and employers.
-The technology has moved on from the simple search for keywords.
-Now, dental professionals can manage their own profiles and communicate in real time with potential employers, making the temp placement agency (and the fees it charges) unnecessary.
+With digital hiring platforms, dental professionals can manage their own profiles and communicate in real time with potential employers, making the temp placement agency (and the fees it charges) unnecessary.